gambit0070/Data-Warehouse/Report/Report.md

 # Project 1 - Data Warehouse Design

 Project 1 submitted by
-Butakov Kirill, Student ID: 24620697
+Butakov Kirill, Student ID: 24620697.
-________, Student ID: ______.
+Dmitry Prytkov, Student ID: 24069389.

 The overall objectives of this project are to build a data warehouse using real-world datasets and to carry out a basic data mining activity, in this case, association rule mining.

 ## Datasets and Problem Domain

-The data warehouse is designed to support multi-dimensional analysis of road traffic fatalities across Australia, enabling stakeholders to make informed, data-driven decisions focused on reducing road deaths and enhancing traffic safety.
+The data warehouse is constructed to enable multi-dimensional analysis of Australian road traffic fatalities in order to enable stakeholders to make data-driven, informed decisions to reduce road deaths and enhance traffic safety.

 ### Data Sources